 Once you have talked about the standard of cleanliness for the apartment, it’s important to determine roles and responsibilities so everyone knows what they have to do.
 Put together a list of household chores (in writing) and determine who will do what and how often.
 Some important household chores to consider including on your list –

 - Sink dishwashing – who washes dishes after every meal or at the end of the day?

 - Dishwasher loading – if you have a dishwasher, who stacks it and when?
 Who unloads it and when?
 Be specific.

 - Laundry – does everyone do their own laundry, or will there be a common day where everyone’s laundry is done together?
 Who does it and when?
 How long can clothes sit once done?

-- Cleaning the bathroom, including toilet, shower and bathtub – how often, who does it and when?
-What about common bathroom?
+- Cleaning the bathroom, including toilet, shower, and bathtub – how often, who does it, and when?
+What about the common bathroom?

 - Keeping stuff in their place – everyone ideally should be responsible for keeping common areas clean and tidy.

 - Clean up after guests – if one person has a group of guests over, who will clean up after that and when.

 If you have a concern about your roommate’s lack of cleanliness, try and approach it in a calm and friendly manner instead of being confrontational.